RedisGears/RedisGears/docs/runtime.md

 ## Python Interpreter
 RedisGears embeds a Python version 3.7.2+ interpreter.

 All functions use that interpreter.
-Each function has its globals dictionary that isolates its execution context from other functions.
-This means each function has its globals, function and class names.

-All functions submitted by same`RG.PYEXECUTE` share the same interpreter and globals dictionary.
+Each call to `RG.PYEXECUTE` maintains its own globals dictionary that isolates its execution context from other calls.
+This means that all the functions submitted in that call share the interpreter and  globals dictionary.

 !!! info "Further reference"
     For more information refer to: